danielaparker/jsoncons/README.md

         "resize_what":"long_edge"
     }

-To construct a json array, use the copy constructor with a prototype json array:
+To construct a json array, use the array type default constructor:

-    json image_formats= json::array();
+    json image_formats = json::array();

 Adding some elements,